navelpluisje/reapinger-bcf2000/docs/zones/Presets.md

 ---

-Thios zon depends on the next 2 custom actions which are installable by [ReaPack](https://reapack.com/).
+This zone depends on the next 2 custom actions which are installable by [ReaPack](https://reapack.com/).

 * _XENAKIOS_SELPREVTRACK
 * _XENAKIOS_SELNEXTTRACK